Iterable/iterable-web-sdk/README.md

       displayInterval: 5000,
       /* optional message you want the screen reader to vocalize for accessibility purposes */
       onOpenScreenReaderMessage:
-        'hey screen reader here telling you something just popped up on your screen!'
+        'hey screen reader here telling you something just popped up on your screen!', /* what DOM node you want to take keyboard focus.
+Here we choose the first <input /> */
+      onOpenNodeToTakeFocus: 'input'
     },
     true
   );